Easy baked chocolate cheesecake with a smooth chocolate ganache and a crunchy OREO cookie base

 Bake the cake in a 1 inch high water bath at 325 °F for about 55 minutes.
 Turn off the oven and let it cool in the oven for about 30 minutes.
 Take it out of the oven and water bath and let it come to room temperature for another 30 minutes.
 Then let it cool over night or for at least 4 hours in the fridge.

-While the cheesecake is baking it is time to make the chocolate ganache.
+While the cheesecake is chilling it is time to make the chocolate ganache.
 For the ganache add chopped dark chocolate in a medium sized bowl and pour hot heavy cream over it.
 Let it sit for 3 minutes, then whisk it until it comes together.
 It should have a smooth consistency but not be too runny.
 Whisk in the butter and mix it until everything comes together.
 Let it come to room temperature before using.

 To ensure a crack free cheesecake I recommend to read this cheesecake recipe.